Contact Us for a Free Consultation (213) 542-0979

 • set a $50,000.00 bail, and

-That's one huge right that's under attack in a domestic violence case.
-Also, obviously, depending on what happened, you can get up to six months, even a year, in the county jail, and in some cases, if there's a bad injury, it can go as high as six years in prison.
+That's one colossal right that's under attack in a domestic violence case.
+Also, depending on what happened, you can get up to six months, even a year, in the county jail, and in some cases, if there's a bad injury, it can go as high as six years in prison.

 Alleged Victim Changing Their Story